Thereza Imanishi-Kari

 Thereza Imanishi-Kari is an associate professor of pathology at Tufts University.
 Her research focuses on the origins of autoimmune diseases, particularly systemic lupus erythematosus, studied using mice as model organisms.
 Previously she had been a faculty member at the Massachusetts Institute of Technology.
 She is notable for her role in what became known as the "Baltimore affair", in which a 1986 paper she co-authored with David Baltimore was the subject of research misconduct allegations.
-Following a series of investigations, she was fully exonerated of the charges in 1996.
+Following a series of investigations, she was eventually exonerated of the charges in 1996.

 Early life and education

-A native of Brazil, Thereza Imanishi-Kari earned a BS degree in biology from the University of Sao Paulo near her home town of Indaiatuba, Brazil.
+A native of Brazil, Thereza Imanishi-Kari earned a BS degree in biology from the University of São Paulo near her home town of Indaiatuba, Brazil.
 Subsequently, she studied at Kyoto University, in Kyoto, Japan, and the University of Helsinki in Finland, which awarded her a PhD in the field of immunogenetics.

 Research

 Imanishi-Kari's research focuses on immunology, particularly on understanding the molecular and cell biology underlying the development of autoimmune disease.
 She studies systemic lupus erythematosus using mouse models and has been funded for this work by the Lupus Research Institute and the National Institutes of Health.
 Her interest in immunology was motivated in part by her sister's death due to lupus.